Fvck You: Viral open-verse challenge

-Controversy
+Controversies

-Female Nigerian singer, Tiwa Savage, released her "Fvck You" cover on 28 March 2019.
+Nigerian singer Tiwa Savage, released her "Fvck You" cover on 28 March 2019.
 Fans speculated that the cover was a diss to her ex-husband Tunji "Tee Billz" Balogun or Nigerian musician Wizkid, in which, Tiwa later denied the rumours.

-Fellow female Nigerian singer Simi's cover for the "Fvck You" challenge sparked controversy due to a lyric in Yoruba that many interpreted as offensive.
-She used the phrase "Do you think I have tribal marks?" which is a common expression in Yoruba meaning "Do you think I am stupid?"
-This was perceived by some, including model Adetutu OJ, as an insult to people with tribal marks, suggesting they are unintelligent.
-In response to the backlash, Simi issued an apology, acknowledging the insensitivity of the line and expressing regret for using it.
-She took down the original post, edited the lyrics, and emphasized the importance of being sensitive and empathetic to others.
+Simi's cover of "Fvck You" drew controversy over a Yoruba lyric that many listeners viewed as offensive.
+She used the line "Do you think I have tribal marks?" which is a common Yoruba expression that means "Do you think I am stupid?".
+Some critics, including model Adetutu OJ, said the lyric implied that people with tribal marks were unintelligent.
+Simi later apologized, said the line was insensitive, and expressed regret.
+She deleted the original post, revised the lyrics, and called for greater sensitivity toward others.